NoridelHerron/LearnToBuildCPU/README.md

 ## 🧪 Testbench Plans
 Once I finish my current superscalar project, I will:
-- Write a SystemVerilog testbench with assertions to ensure all contributor-built modules are rock solid
+- Write a SystemVerilog/VHDL testbench with assertions to ensure all contributor-built modules are rock solid
 - Inject bugs to demonstrate debugging techniques
 - Add a TCL + waveform debugging guide
 - Possibly publish a tutorial or blog post for learners to follow

 ---

-## ⚠️ Acknowledgement
+## 💡 Personal Vision & Acknowledgement
-I’m aware that my project currently has many flaws.
-While I’ll work to refactor the modules and connect the pieces properly based on the RISC-V standard, I’m also actively seeking knowledgeable reviewers to help ensure the design follows best practices and standards.
+I’m aware that this project currently has several flaws and areas that need improvement.
+As I continue refactoring and connecting the modules properly according to the RISC-V standard, my personal goal is to rebuild the design following more standard and widely accepted practices—not just based on observation or intuition.

+This project is also a learning journey for me.
+I'm actively seeking feedback and input from more experienced developers to ensure that the architecture and implementation reflect best practices.
+By doing this, I hope to both deepen my own understanding and make the project more reliable, educational, and transparent for others who want to learn.

 ---

 ## 🔧 Note to all contributors:
-I’m currently working on the task lists that you’ll be able to choose from based on your interests and comfort level.
-Each contributor will have their own branch with their first name on it, so everyone can work independently while keeping things organized.
+I’m currently preparing a list of tasks that you’ll be able to choose from based on your interests and comfort level.
+Each contributor will have their own branch named after their first name, so everyone can work independently while keeping the workflow organized.

+If you have your own ideas on how you’d like to contribute, feel free to share—I’m definitely open to suggestions!

+Let’s learn and build together. 🚀

 ---